Dr. Frank-Dietrich Knoefel, MD, CCFP (COE), FCFP, BSc, MPA

 Adjunct Research Professor

-Dr. Frank Knoefel holds the Bruyère Chair in Primary Health Care Dementia Research and is a physician at the Memory Clinic at Elisabeth-Bruyere Hospital in Ottawa.
-He holds appointments in the Department of Family Medicine at, the University of Ottawa, and Systems and Computer Engineering at Carleton University.
+Dr. Frank Knoefel holds the Bruyère Health Research Institute Chair in Research in Technology for Aging in Place and is a physician at the Bruyère Health Memory Clinic.
+He holds appointments in the Department of Family Medicine, University of Ottawa and Systems and Computer Engineering at Carleton University.
 His research focuses on the use of technology to help older adults to age in place.
-His work includes a sensor system to reduce the risk of nighttime wandering in persons living with dementia, extracting information about cognitive ability from game playing, and sensors to monitor mobility and activities of daily living.
-He was instrumental in developing driving and aging research at the Bruyere Research Institute.
-At AGEWELL he is the challenge lead for cognitive health and dementia and is lead author of the recently published book on Supportive Smart Homes.
+Examples of his work include: a sensor system to reduce the risk of nighttime wandering in persons living with dementia, extracting information about cognitive ability from game playing, and sensors to monitor mobility and activities of daily living.
+He was instrumental in developing a driving and aging research program at the Bruyère Health Research Institute.
+At the AGEWELL Network of Centres of Excellence, he is the challenge lead for cognitive health and dementia and was lead author of the published book Supportive Smart Homes: Their role in aging in place.
+He recently received a King Charles III Coronation Medal in recognition of his 30 years of clinical and research work.

 Credentials: